 In grocery specifically, 60% of shoppers are influenced to make a purchase by coupons, and almost 70% decide where to shop based on whether they can use paperless discounts on their phone or loyalty card.

-So while many grocery brands are sticking to the tried and true and continuing to print coupons in circulars or on the back of paper receipts, there’s no denying digital is on the rise: 31 billion digital coupons are expected to be redeemed by the end of 2019.
+So while many grocery brands are sticking to the tried and true and continuing to print coupons in circulars or on the back of paper receipts, there’s no denying digital is on the rise: 31 billion digital coupons were redeemed by the end of 2019.

 Going digital also means it’s easier to use your knowledge of buyer behavior and shoppers’ specific data to connect with them on more levels than is possible through a piece of paper.
 How?
 A little psychology goes a long way!
 Use these six persuasion techniques when designing mobile coupons for your customers, and get more shoppers into store, more often.